Minginstein/hot100/README.md

-# Hot100: An Analysis of Billboard's Hot 100 since 1958
+# hot100: An Analysis of Billboard's Hot 100 since 1958

-## Overview:
+## Purpose:
-This repository contains data collection functions, sample data files, as well as Jupyter notebooks outlining data analysis techniques.
+Explore Python based data pipeline and analysis libraries via an interesting domain.

 ## Contents
 * ocr (Deprecated): Contains modules dedicated to collection of "monthly listeners" data point in .png format.
 I used Sikuli, Tesseract, a CNN